awsdocs/amazon-sns-developer-guide/doc_source/sns-lambda-as-subscriber.md

 + Lambda function
 + Amazon SNS topic

-For information about creating a Lambda function, see [Getting Started with AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html)\.
+For information about creating a Lambda function to use with Amazon SNS, see [Using Lambda with Amazon SNS](https://docs.aws.amazon.com/lambda/latest/dg/with-sns-example.html)\.
 For information about creating an Amazon SNS topic, see [Create a topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html)\.

+ When you use Amazon SNS to deliver messages from opt\-in regions to regions which are enabled by default, you must alter the policy created in the AWS Lambda function by replacing the principal `sns.amazonaws.com` with `sns.<opt-in-region>.amazonaws.com`\.

+ For example, if you want to subscribe an AWS Lambda function in US East \(N\.
+Virginia\) to an SNS topic in Asia Pacific \(Hong Kong\), change the principal in the AWS Lambda function policy to `sns.ap-east-1.amazonaws.com`\.
+Opt\-in regions include any regions launched after March 20, 2019, which includes Asia Pacific \(Hong Kong\), Middle East \(Bahrain\), EU \(Milano\), and Africa \(Cape Town\)\.
+Regions launched prior to March 20, 2019 are enabled by default\.

+**Note**
+We do not support cross\-region delivery to AWS Lambda from a region that is enabled by default to an opt\-in region\.
+Also, cross\-region forwarding of SNS messages from opt\-in regions to other opt\-in regions is not supported\.

 ## Configuring Amazon SNS with Lambda endpoints using the AWS Management Console<a name="lambda-console"></a>